-We had a chance to connect with each of the 2021 scholarship awardees to discuss how this scholarship will help them move forward in pursuing a career in pharmacy.
+We connected with each of the 2022 scholarship awardees to discuss how this scholarship will help them move forward in pursuing a career in pharmacy.

 Daisha is a first-year pharmacy student at the University of California, San Francisco.
-She is enthusiastic about pursuing a career that will revolve around human health and hopes to enact tangible and measurable changes in her community.
+She looks forward to her work in promoting health equity.

-Jordan is a second-year pharmacy student at the University of Texas at El Paso.
+Gislia is a second-year pharmacy student at Pacific University.
 He is excited to work towards improving patient outcomes and advocate for underrepresented communities.

 Congratulations to the scholarship awardees